EU court rules against autobahn tolls | DW | 18.06.2019

 The European Court of Justice (ECJ) ruled against the implementation of tolls on German motorways on Tuesday as non-residents would have had to bear the brunt of the costs.

-The announcement came from Luxembourg that plans to charge highway users was in breach of EU anti-discrimination laws, the Union's top court ruled.
+The announcement came from Luxembourg that plans to charge drivers of passenger cars — there is already a levy for trucks — was in breach of EU anti-discrimination laws, the Union's top court ruled.

 Austria, with support from the Netherlands, had argued that the levy is not in line with European agreements, as it discriminates against EU citizens.